TrackingR/HMFF/README.md

 # HMFF
-We plan to release the implementation and training information in future.
+We will release the implementation and training information.